How can we help you today?

 Upload one file at a time if possible.
 Servers often limit upload size and request length.
 Exceeding those limits can result in the request being rejected.

-Step 6: Try another browser or device
+Step 6: Try incognito mode, private browsing, another browser, or another device

 What a 400 Bad Request means for website, form, and API owners